-Tuition for the program is $2,800.
-Cost includes 24 month program, room and board.
+Tuition for the program is $3,800.
+Cost includes the 24-month program tuition, room, and board.
 A $50 non-refundable application fee is also required.

-During the second year, participants will become actively involved in the ministry of spiritual direction and engage in monthly
+- Become actively involved in the ministry of spiritual direction

 Goals for Participants

-(1) To deepen in relationship with God and faithfulness to God’s call, while discerning the ministry of spiritual direction.
+- To deepen one’s relationship with God and faithfulness to one’s call, while discerning the ministry of spiritual direction

-(2) To become deeply grounded in the spirituality of mercy, especially as it relates to spiritual direction.
-To develop and deepen the capacity for compassionate listening to self, others and creation and learn to recognize God’s tender presence to our brokenness.
+- To become grounded in the spirituality of mercy, especially as it relates to spiritual direction To develop and deepen the capacity for compassionate listening to God in self, others and creation

-(3) To integrate the theological, spiritual and psychological wisdom that grounds spiritual accompaniment, with a particular emphasis on authentic self-development.
+- To integrate the theological, spiritual and psychological wisdom that grounds spiritual accompaniment and fosters human growth and development

-(4) To engage in a contemplative, holistic, transformative process toward the art of spiritual direction.
+- To engage in a contemplative, holistic, transformative process toward the art of spiritual direction

-(5) To enter into the contemplative practice of ongoing supervision as an integral, essential part of spiritual direction.
+- To enter into the contemplative practice of ongoing supervision as an integral part of spiritual direction

-(6) To be open to healing and mutually transformative relationships with persons who are poor and marginalized.
+- To be open to mutually transformative relationships with persons who are poor and marginalized

-The Spirituality of Mercy as inspired by Jesus
+- The spirituality of Mercy as inspired by Jesus

-Maria DiBello, RSM is Program Director at Cranaleith
+Maria DiBello, RSM, Program Coordinator and Spiritual Director

 Kathleen McAlpin, RSM, Member of the Coordinating Council of Spiritual Directors International